leonardocarneiro084/leonardocarneiro084/README.md

 ### Hi there 👋 I'm Leonardo

-I love technology!

 <!--
 **leonardocarneiro084/leonardocarneiro084** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: -->

+I love tech!
 I've always wanted to be a developer, but I thought it was too hard and avoided this challenge for a long time.
 Now I decided to jump in and dedicate a share of my time to it.
 I'm currently studying with Rocketseat Stelar Guide and joined Discover Marathon.

 About me:
 - IT tech degree